tiwarisanjay/argocd-dex/README.md

 - Following file needs to be updated:
     - microsoft-connector/argocd-extra.yaml

-       -  \<Your Base64 Client Secret> : with your ClientSecret created in AzureAD for OCID application
+       -  \<Your Base64 Client Secret> : with your ClientSecret created in AzureAD for OIDC application
-       -  <Your Clinet/ApplicationID of Azure app> : Client/Application ID in AuzreAD OCID Application.
+       -  <Your Clinet/ApplicationID of Azure app> : Client/Application ID in AuzreAD OIDC Application.
        -  <ArgoCD_Server_IP/URL> : If you port forward your application to localhost it should be `localhost` If you create a nodeport type service it should be `localhost:nodeport` If you create a loadbalancer it will be your `loadbalancerIP`